-The Organization also pays for expenses incurred by FCCF which are in the normal course of operations and are measured at the carrying value.
-As of March 31, 2016, FCCF owes the Organization \$1,460 (2015 - \$1,635) related to expenses incurred.
+The Organization has paid for expenses incurred by FCCF which are in the normal course of operations and are measured at the carrying value.
+As of March 31, 2017, FCCF owes the Organization \$1,460 (2016 - \$1,460) related to expenses incurred.

-The following financial information was extracted from the unaudited financial statements of FCCF for the year-ended March 31, 2016 and 2015:
+The following financial information was extracted from the unaudited financial statements of FCCF for the year-ended March 31, 2017 and 2016: